SoftServeInc/fdbq-rails/README.md

 # Fdbq::Rails

-A Rails integration of <TBD> with an ORM recording of submits.
+A Rails integration of [@softserveopensource/fdbq](https://www.npmjs.com/package/@softserveopensource/fdbq) with an ORM recording of submits.

 ## Installation